avitman/firearc/README.md

 ## Raw:

 Using a Python process to upload incremental with upsert strategy the fire incident dispatch data API into Snowflake.
+Due to Snowflake's distinctive architecture and automatic indexing capabilities driven by advanced query optimization techniques, we have not implemented any manual indexes.

 ## dbt: